KBNLresearch/xml-workshop/_sources/6_xmlformats_intro.md

 Within the KB, Alto is the format that is used for most of the digital heritage content.
 All content of books, periodicals and newspapers on Delpher.nl (the websites that stores the largest part of the digital hertige collection of the KB) is digitized in the Alto format, with a corresponding Didl xml file that containts the metadata.
 Within the MPEG-21 framework, a Digital Item is defined as a structured digital object with a standard representation, identification, and description.

+An illustration of a newspaper page and (snippits of) its corresponding Alto and Didl file.
-An illustration of a newspaper page and (snippits of) its corresponding Alto and Didle file.
+An illustration of a newspaper page and (snippits of) its corresponding Alto and Didl file.

 ![alto newspaper](images/alto_fig.png)